Problem: ArcSDE rasters display as solid black

 - Select the Symbology tab in the Layer Properties window.

 - If the stretch type is set to none, set it to Standard Deviations and click Apply.

 Note: This can be done even if image statistics have not yet been generated for the raster, since ArcMap will generate them on-the-fly for the duration of the ArcMap session.

-** This issue has been resolved in ArcGIS 9.0. **
+Note: This issue was resolved in ArcGIS 9.0.